-Always looking for quality at a good price, I have 5 more personal recommendations for spring 2016 for solo travelers.
+Always looking for quality at a good price, I have 5 more personal recommendations for spring for solo travelers.
 (For 700,000+ lodging options at all price levels, return to our home page search box in the right hand column!)

 - Cephalonia-the “other” Greek Isles.
 The latter quickly come to mind as Santorini and Mykonos off Greece’s eastern shores.
 However, I was intrigued when a friend from Athens told me about the islands to the west of the Greek peninsula, the largest of which is Cephalonia.
 Besides sunshine and beaches, it offers an historic past and even caves to explore.
-Best of all the spring prices offer $90/night for 4-star lodging.

-- European River Cruises from $2449 including France.
+- European River Cruises including France.
 I highly recommend river cruises if you can book with no single supplement.
 (Please note those slots are always limited so don’t delay.)
 If you compare included meals, tours and accommodations, the pricing is very competitive with typically loftier western European options.
 Secondly, especially for first time solo travelers, it affords an opportunity for privacy but with a ready-made group for tours and meals.
 Lastly, if security is a concern, a river cruise allows you to avoid being alone in a new foreign city after dark looking for dinner.